Signed in as:

 filler@godaddy.com

 Our level 1 & 2 skaters get multiple opportunities to practice their developing skills with other skaters in derby mash-ups.
-Level 3 skaters compete in scrimmages and and bouts throughout the year.
-The TXJRD Black & Bluebonnets compete in JRDA sanctioned bouts from January-May.
+Level 3 skaters compete in scrimmages and games throughout the year.
+The TXJRD Black & Bluebonnets compete in Junior Roller Derby Association (JRDA) sanctioned games from January-May.
 2024 marked TXJRD's first appearance at JRDA play-offs in June.

 Roller Derby is a fast-paced, full contact, inclusive sport played on quad skates.
 Each "bout" consists of two, 30-minute periods played in “jams” that can last up to 2 minutes.
 Skating officials and non-skating officials monitor the game from inside and outside of the track to ensure safety and fairness.